 Breastfeeding sick baby will stop them from being ill, but it can’t prevent sickness entirely.
 Your child can get an ear infection at some point, catch a cough, or develop an upset stomach.
 The best thing you can do for your kid anytime this happens is to practice breastfeeding.
 Breastfeeding provides a good start for your kid.
 Breast milk protects the baby from infections and likely protects the baby from allergies, asthma and diabetes.

 Breastfeeding a baby also helps establish a positive mother-child relational bond.
 Breastfeeding’s other bonus is that it’s easy!
 The cost of formula will add up easily, as can the price of bottles and other required materials.
-There is a cause why breastmilk is alluded as the liquid gold: it has components that are immune-boosting and dynamic in reacting to the needs of your infant, making it a pretty incredible first meal for your little one.
+There is a cause why breastmilk is alluded as the liquid gold: it has components that are immune-boosting and dynamic in reacting to the needs of your infant, making it a pretty incredible first meal for your baby.

 Breastfeeding Changes in a Sick Baby